 Symptoms of a concussion typically appear shortly after the incident occurs.
 However, it is not uncommon to develop symptoms a few hours or even days later.
-Concussions do not typically involved structural or visual injuries and there are not physical symptoms.
+Concussions do not typically involve structural or visual injuries and there are no physical symptoms.
 MRI and CT scans are unable to diagnose a concussion, though they can detect any brain bleeding or fracture.
 Concussions are diagnosed based on symptoms and paper/computer testing.

 Top 10 Signs and Symptoms of a Concussion:

 - Short term memory loss from right before and right after in incident

 Following a concussion it is important to allow at least 14 days to give the brain time to heal and recover from the traumatic event.
 It may not seem like a big deal for young athletes to push through any remaining symptoms following their concussion but ignoring them and returning to an activity too soon can have dangerous consequences.

 Second Impact Syndrome (SIS) can occur if a second concussion is sustained within the first 2 weeks following the initial concussion or with 2 mild concussions obtained close together.
 SIS causes the brain to lose its ability to self regulate pressure and blow flow volume, which results in increased swelling and exacerbation neurological symptoms.
 This brain swelling is so serve that the brain begins to press agains the skull, decreasing blood flow.
 The lack of proper blood flow can result in unconsciousness, respiratory failure and even death.
 To help prevent SIS, it is important to be aware of your symptoms and the timeline of your concussion, even if your symptoms are mild or resolved completely.